qgis2web/qgis2web/qgis2web/helpFile.md

         <dd>Include list of layers (with legend icons, where possible)</dd>
     <dt>Add measure tool</dt>
         <dd>Include interactive measuring widget</dd>
+    <dt>Attribute filter</dt>
+        <dd>Every supported field of all layers are listed as well as the type and layers they occur in.
+Selected attributes will be used to filter the webmap and all layers that contain the attribute with the same name.</dd>
     <dt>Geolocate user</dt>
         <dd>Show user's location on map</dd>
     <dt>Highlight on hover</dt>